bean-mhm/bean-mhm/README.md

 ## 👋

-I'm Bean!
 I'm into computer graphics and color science, physics and simulations, and music production.

 🟢 [Blog](https://bean-mhm.github.io/)